Updated July 2025

 Many locations, that were previously not on the list, have been now added, such as Tai Mo Shan, Pineapple Mountain (Por Lo Shan), Siu Ma Shan, and most of North Lantau Island.

-Only during day time.
+Only during the daytime.

 Source: Civil Aviation Department, eSUA website

-Hong Kong has been one of the more chilled out cities when it comes to drone laws and regulations.
+Hong Kong has been one of the more chilled-out cities when it comes to drone laws and regulations.
 It was once called the wild frontier for drones.

 Drones are a fairly common sight in Hong Kong, especially over the weekends when enthusiasts and hobbyists set out to open spaces to fly.
 The popular flying spots often get crowded on a sunny, clear day.